MilowB/DonatelloPyzza/README.md

 # EnvironmentGrid

-A simple environment.
-A turtle can move into a grid.
+A simple environment for teaching purpose.

-Graphism are made with PyGame
+A turtle can move in a grid and touch each cell.

 # How to use ?